 Students who demonstrate repeated or chronic misbehavior or earn an "F" in Conduct will be required to have a parent chaperone on field trips.
-Students may also lose the privilege of attending a Field Trip as a form of punishment.
 Parents will be notified if this occurs.
 Students MUST have a signed permission slip (for each field trip) in order to participate in a field trip.
 Costs associated with field trips are expected to be paid by the parents/guardians.

-PROGRAMS & OPPORTUNITIES TO ENHANCE STUDENT LEARNING In
+PROGRAMS & OPPORTUNITIES TO ENHANCE STUDENT LEARNING

-addition to a structured curriculum in all content areas, WRES offers the following supplemental instructional programs and opportunities to assist students in learning:
+In addition to a structured curriculum in all content areas, WRES offers the following supplemental instructional programs and opportunities to assist students in learning:

-- Accelerated Reader---A program used as an incentive for students to read and to increase student comprehension for students in grades K-5. - iReady---A computer-based program designed for individual students needs in reading and math.
+- Accelerated Reader A program used as an incentive for students to read and to increase student comprehension for students in grades K-5. - iReady A computer-based program designed for individual students needs in reading and math.
 This program is used at school to support instruction and enhance students' knowledge and skills.
 It is also available for use at home.
 This program monitors students' performance and makes adjustments to instruction based on students' performance.

-- Locally developed benchmarks---Tests administered two or three times each school year in order to monitor student progress and inform teachers of student performance and needs. - MyOn---A personalized literacy environment that incorporates: A state-of-the art learning platform - Enhanced digital reading content - $\circ$ Daily news articles written for students $\circ$ The

-Lexile® Framework for Reading o Cutting-edge literacy tools

-• Embedded metrics to monitor activity and growth
+- Locally developed benchmarks Tests administered two or three times each school year in order to monitor student progress and inform teachers of student performance and needs. - MyOn A personalized literacy environment that incorporates: - a.
+A state-of-the art learning platform - b.
+Enhanced digital reading content - c.
+Daily news articles written for students - d.
+The Lexile® Framework for Reading - e.
+Cutting-edge literacy tools - f.
+Embedded metrics to monitor activity and growth